kristinriebe/uws-validator/README.md

             "queue": "long"
          },
         "error": {
-            "query": "SELECT something to create an error", }
+            "query": "SELECT something to create an error" }
     }
 }